sgutierr/kafaproducerjava/README.md

 # Demo steps:
 This application listens for records sent to the `total-connected-devices` topic.
 Then, run the `producer` application in your other command-terminal and verify that the `viewer` application is receiving the records.
-## 0. Prepare certificate
+## 0. Preparing certificate
   1. Extracting the cluster certificate from OCP, example from Kafka namespace:
  **`oc extract secret/my-cluster-cluster-ca-cert --keys=ca.crt `**

- 3. Generate a `truststore.jks` file with `password` as the store password.
+ 2. Generate a `truststore.jks` file with `password` as the store password.
 Store the KeyStore files in your workspace.
  **`keytool -import -trustcacerts -alias root -file kafka-cluster.crt -keystore truststore.jks -storepass password -noprompt`**

 ## 1. Setting up connection
 By using your editor of choice, open the `producer/src/main/java/com/redhat/telemetry/producer/ProducerApp.java` file, and replace these variables by your correspondent environment variables:
  - "**YOUR_KAFKA_BOOTSTRAP_HOST**"